 - The Mortuary: This cemetery-adjacent estate was built as a home in 1872.
 By the 1930s, it was transformed into a full-service funeral home.
 The funeral home worked as such until Hurricane Katrina in 2005.
 It became a repository for the dead during those weeks and never recovered.

 - Memorial Medical Center: this was the home to great distress in the aftereffects of Hurricane Katrina.
 Memorial Medical Center became a hellish scene – filthy water, no sanitation, temperature up to 110, no electricity – especially on the seventh floor, where the most critically ill patients were housed.
-Dr. Anna Pou and nurses supplied fatal doses of morphine, midazolam, and Lorazepam; more than two dozens of patients died.
+Dr. Anna Pou and nurses supplied fatal doses of morphine, midazolam, and Lorazepam; more than two dozen patients died.
 On Sept.
 11, 2005, 12 days after Katrina, police recovered 45 rotting corpses from the hospital.

 Thousands of other places were struck and now have the lingering supernatural scent of specters due to Katrina.
 New Orleans became a graveyard, of unburied dead, due to Mother Nature’s temper tantrum and human error.